 These unassigned mentors are often a more experienced employee or manager who can offer the mentee (employee receiving mentoring) additional information that the employee wants or needs.
 For example, a product team member seeks out a mentoring relationship with the manager of the marketing department.

-He hopes to learn how to better understand markets and customers before he and the team develop a product that no one wants to buy.
+He or she hopes to learn how to understand markets and customers better before the team develops a product that no one wants to buy.
 This type of sought out mentoring relationship can foster much success in an organization.

 Another instance in which a mentoring relationship is powerful occurs when an employee identifies career skills that he or she lacks.
-The employee then seeks out an individual in the organization who exhibits these skills and identifies that she is someone from whom the employee believes she can learn the skills.
+The employee then seeks out an individual in the organization who exhibits these skills and identifies that the employee is someone from whom the employee seeking a mentor believes they can learn the skills.

 In a less frequently pursued mentoring relationship, an employee can reach out to a professional they admire who works in a different organization.
 This mentor will lack the experience and understanding of the employee's current organization.
 This is offset by the mentor's general knowledge and experience in other organizations.